input-output-hk/marlowe-doc/docs/development/runtime-executables-for-backend-services.md

 title: Runtime Executables for Backend Services
 ---

-# Section 3: Runtime executables for backend services

 Runtime executables for backend services help you run Marlowe contracts.
-"Backend services" refers to code that's running behind the scenes such as Marlowe web-server, Marlowe lambda, and Marlowe CLI.
+"Backend services" refers to code that's running behind the scenes such as Marlowe web-server and Marlowe CLI.
 Backend services help out with running the front end with utilities and support.

 Backend services may reside in a docker container.